Whitley Stokes (physician): Suspect United Irishman

 In November 1791, Stokes was elected to the Society of the United Irishmen of Dublin, one of eighteen persons nominated in their absence.
 With Thomas Russell and Wolfe Tone, he was critical of William Drennan's membership Test.
-It’s call for "a brotherhood of affection [...] and a union of power among Irishmen of every religious persuasion" to secure “an impartial and adequate representation of the Irish nation in parliament", was too rhetorical.
+Its call for "a brotherhood of affection [...] and a union of power among Irishmen of every religious persuasion" to secure “an impartial and adequate representation of the Irish nation in parliament", was too rhetorical.

-In July 1792 he accompanied Tone on a visit to Belfast where Tone introduced him to his fellow physician-polymath Dr James MacDonnell.

 A month in advance of the first of the United Irish risings in May 1798, at TCD Stokes was brought before the Lord Chancellor of Ireland, Lord Clare.
-He admitted to having collected and given evidence to the liberal Lord Moira on the atrocities and tortures visited upon country people by Crown forces as they sought to break-up and disarm the United Irish organisation; but denied himself having had any part in the movement as it prepared for insurrection.
+He admitted to having collected and given evidence to the liberal Lord Moira on the atrocities and tortures visited upon country people by Crown forces as they sought to break up and disarm the United Irish organisation; but denied himself having had any part in the movement as it prepared for insurrection.
 Clare found him "a most improper person to be entrusted in any degree with the government or direction of the college".
 He was suspended as a tutor, and barred from election to senior fellowship, for three years.

 Stokes allowed his membership of the United Irishmen to lapse, but when in January 1793 the Society appointed a committee to draw up a scheme of parliamentary reform, he had submitted a plan.
-It broadened the franchise, but fell short of the principle of universal male suffrage that the Society ultimately approved).
+It broadened the franchise but fell short of the principle of universal male suffrage that the Society ultimately approved.

-Like his counterpart in Belfast, James MacDonnell, Stokes befriended, and maintained a correspondence, with Thomas Russell without embracing the United Irishman‘s radical democratic and insurrectionary politics.
+In July 1792, he had accompanied Tone on a visit to Belfast where Tone introduced him to his fellow physician-polymath Dr James MacDonnell.
+Like McDonnell, Stokes befriended, and maintained a correspondence, with Thomas Russell without embracing the United Irishman‘s radical democratic and insurrectionary politics.
 Stokes treated Russell when he became seriously ill during his imprisonment in Newgate in 1797.

 In an independent Ireland, Wolfe Tone had imagined Stokes as "the head of a system of national education".